Bachelor of Midwifery (Graduate Entry)

 As part of your course, you will be placed in a range of organisations to integrate the theory you learn with practical workplace experiences (placements).
 As part of your enrolment, you must complete the Faculty of Health Sciences pre-placement requirements.
 To ensure you meet these requirements you need to start as soon as possible.
 Visit ACU’s Work Integrated Learning (WIL) website to view your Pre-Placement Requirements checklist.

-Students may apply to take part in a community engagement elective in the third year of their studies that offers the opportunity to study a number of women during their pregnancies and undertake approved available overseas study.
+Students may also apply to take part in a community engagement elective in the final year of their studies that offers the opportunity to study a number of women during their pregnancies and undertake approved available overseas study.
 This presents students with the opportunity to experience different cultural health practices and services.

 Professional recognition